Hey, Neighbor! Slow Down, Speed Matters

 Most vehicle crashes can be prevented by avoiding dangerous behaviors like distracted driving, driving under the influence and excessive speeding.
 Yes – we’re all human and we make mistakes, but human error shouldn’t result in life or death situations.
 Studies have proven lowering speed limits is a highly effective tool in creating safer environments for all users (i.e. vehicles, bikes and pedestrians) to share the streets.

 Boston and Seattle, recently joined a growing list of US cities that have reduced speed limits on arterial (fancy word for major roads) and neighborhood streets in the name of safety initiatives, such as Vision Zero.
-As highlighted in this Vision Zero video, “No loss of life is acceptable.
-The road systems need to keep us moving, but it must also be designed to protect us at every turn.”

 It’s no coincidence progressive cities are reducing speed limits to 20-25 mph.
 Research has determined that traveling above 30 mph puts our most vulnerable users at higher risk of serious injuries and death.
 A recent study published by Smart Growth America, identified people of color, lower-incomes and older adults as being the highest risk populations.